cocotb/cocotb/documentation/source/testbench_tools.rst

 particular purpose.
 You must create a :any:`_monitor_recv()` function which is responsible for determining 1) at what points in simulation to call the :any:`_recv()` function, and 2) what transaction values to pass to be stored in the monitors receiving queue.
-Monitors are good for both outputs of the DUT for verification, and for the inputs of the DUT, to drive a test model of the DUT to be compared to the actual DUT.
+Monitors are good for both outputs of the :term:`DUT` for verification, and for the inputs of the :term:`DUT`, to drive a test model of the :term:`DUT` to be compared to the actual :term:`DUT`.
 For this purpose, input monitors will often have a callback function passed that is a model.
 This model will often generate expected transactions, which are then compared using the :class:`.Scoreboard` class.